Montavious Stanley

-Montavious Stanley (born October 10, 1981) is a former American football defensive tackle in the National Football League for the Dallas Cowboys, Jacksonville Jaguars, Atlanta Falcons and New Orleans Saints.
-He played college football at the University of Louisville.
+Montavious Stanley (born October 10, 1981) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Dallas Cowboys, Jacksonville Jaguars, Atlanta Falcons and New Orleans Saints.
+He played college football for the Louisville Cardinals.

-Early years
+Early life

 Stanley attended Dougherty Comprehensive High School, where he was an accomplished three-sport athlete.
-As a junior he had 17 sacks, helping his team to a state title and a 13-2 record.
-As a senior he made 15 sacks, contributing to an 11-2 record and reaching the state semifinals.
+As a junior he had 17 sacks, helping his team to a state title and a 13–2 record.

+As a senior he made 15 sacks, contributing to an 11–2 record and reaching the state semifinals.
 He was a three-time All-Region and a two-time All-state selection at defensive tackle.

 He was a three-time All-Region selection in basketball, helping his team win a state title as a senior, while averaging 10 points and 10 rebounds per game.
 He also practiced track for two years, finishing third in the region in the discus and shot put competitions as a senior.